 LOCKERLY IN LIGHTS (HOLIDAYS)

 Enjoy the holidays at Lockerly Arboretum!
-A family-friendly event, Lockerly in Lights in Milledgeville allows guests to drive through a winter wonderland filled with shimmering lights and festive, holiday cheer.
+A family-friendly event, Lockerly in Lights in Milledgeville allows guests to drive (or walk!) through a winter wonderland filled with shimmering lights and festive, holiday cheer on Friday and Saturday nights.

 The one mile holiday lights display has emerged as a new seasonal favorite by offering guests a rare opportunity to experience Lockerly amid the moonlight.